 Another thing is that I live in a small country [Netherlands], where we speak various languages.
 If I travel an hour in any direction, I have to speak another language.
 I am constantly confronted with different languages and different cultures, and I’m interested in preserving that cultural diversity.

-TS: What type of creative applications and software do you use to make type?
+What type of creative applications and software do you use to create type?

 We use this process to teach students that the tools they use have an effect on their work and its possibilities.
 With digitals tools, you have a greater scope than with traditional methods, but you start to approach projects from the perspective of what certain software can do, and often you don’t allow yourself to go outside that box.

 Once you realize the limitations, and you have some crazy idea that cannot be accomplished with the usual software, you have to ask yourself, “OK, what do I need to make it happen?”
 For this reason, we’ve made many of our own tools.

 When we started working with Arabic, there were no readymade software applications that would allow you to make Arabic fonts on a Mac.
 Arabic is not written right from left.
 The baseline often shifts.
 And you cannot employ kerning because kerning principles are based on Roman typography measurements.
 This meant that less Arabic fonts were being produced — and we had to employ a lot of our own tools to create them.